 - A. By Right Uses.
-A building may be erected, altered, or used, and a lot may be used or occupied, for any one of the following principal uses, and for no other: - Non-Intensive Agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - 2.
+A building may be erected, altered or used, and a lot may be used or occupied, for any of the following purposes, and no other: - 1.
+Non-Intensive Agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - 2.
 Single family detached dwelling in accordance with the provisions of Section 402.A. - 3.
 Single family semi-detached dwelling (twin) in accordance with the provisions of Section 402.B. - 4.
-Two (2) family detached dwelling (duplex) in accordance with the provisions of Section 402.B. - Single family attached dwelling (Townhouse) in accordance with the provisions of Section 402.B. and Section 1219. - 6.
+Two (2) family detached dwelling (duplex) in accordance with the provisions of Section 402.B. - 5.
+Single family attached dwelling (Townhouse) in accordance with the provisions of Section 402.B. and Section 1219. - 6.
 A Village Green or Park. - 7.
-Forestry in accordance with the provisions of Section 1103.E.5. - B. Conditional Uses.
-Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - Multi-family dwellings in accordance with the provisions of Section 402.C. and Section 1219. - Mobile home park in accordance with the provisions of Section 1218. - Major home occupations in accordance with the provisions of Section 1215.
+Minor home occupation in accordance with the provisions of Section 1215. - 8.
+Accessory agricultural dwelling in accordance with the provisions of Section 1202. - 9.
+Forestry in accordance with the provisions of Section 1103.E.5.

-- 4. Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - C. Accessory Uses.
-Any of the following accessory uses shall be permitted: - Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - Any other customary accessory use or building provided such uses are clearly incidental to the primary residential use in accordance with the provisions of Section 1201. - 3.
-Signs in accordance with the provisions of Article XIV. - 4.
-Minor Home Occupation in accordance with the provisions of Section 1215. - 5.
-Accessory agricultural dwelling in accordance with the provisions of Section 1202.
+- B. Conditional Uses.
+Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - 1.
+Multi-family dwellings in accordance with the provisions of Section 402.C. and Section 1219. - 2.
+Mobile home park in accordance with the provisions of Section 1218. - 3.
+Major home occupations in accordance with the provisions of Section 1215. - 4.
+Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - C. Accessory Uses.
+Any of the following accessory uses shall be permitted: - 1.
+Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
+Any other customary accessory use or building provided such uses are clearly incidental to the primary residential use in accordance with the provisions of Section 1201. - 3.
+Signs in accordance with the provisions of Article XIV.